Port Harcourt Refining Company: Recent Developments

 NNPC announced the shut down the Port Harcourt refinery for planned maintenance, merely six months after it claimed to have resumed operations.
 No timeline or scope provided for the shutdown following the latest round of repair costing $1.5B.

+In an August 29, 2025 meeting with leadership of Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) in Abuja, the group CEO of the Nigerian National Petroleum Company Limited (NNPCL), Mr Bayo Ojulari, who took office on April 2, 2025, stated that a review after his arrival showed that the refinery was losing between $300m and $500m million each month it operated.
+He claimed that only about 40% equivalent value of the 50,000 barrels (per day?) of crude inputs were realized as refined output products, a significant efficiency gap.
+Operations were thus suspended until a plan for profitability could be developed.
+Several reports in fact dispute whether the facility ever really produced saleable products after its repairs before it was shut down again, with petroleum marketers and the local community saying NNPCL was misstating the refinery's status.

 Critiques

 Since about 2013, the government has reported spending over $27 billion trying to fix its three “moribund” refineries which remain not operating.